emilpriver/go-hugo-portfolio/content/blog/rust/pointers.md

 However, the problem with `Rc` is that it is designed for single-threaded use only.
 If you use `Rc` in a multi-threaded application, it can potentially lead to issues.
 To address this, there is a smarter solution called `Arc`.

-`Arc` stands for atomic reference counting and functions similarly to `Rc`.
-The difference is that `Arc` also locks the value before updating and keeps track of the order in which each owner wants to lock the `Arc`.
-This means that if we have threads a, b, c, and d, and each requires a lock on the `Arc` simultaneously, each owner thread will be placed in a queue and must wait until it is their turn to access the data.
+`Arc` stands for atomic reference counted and functions similarly to `Rc`, but it is thread-safe because of the addition of atomic counting.

 ```rust
 use std::sync::Arc;